 Pointer / Reference

 A pointer or reference is the memory address of the beginning of a record or block of storage, which extends through higher memory addresses.
-A pointer has the same size as int, 32 bits, which can address 4 Giga bytes of storage, or 64 bits (48 bits actually used).
+On modern machines, a pointer is 64 bits or 8 bytes (48 bits actually used).
+On older machines, a pointer was the same size as int, 32 bits, but that can address only 4 Giga bytes of storage.
 (A byte is 8 bits.)

 null is typically represented by a pointer value of 0 .

 An object or reference type in a language such as Java is also a record, which has as its first item a pointer or other code that indicates its class.
 In Java, reference types are capitalized, e.g. Integer.

 As in this example, a record often contains other pointers.
 This is sometimes called a boxed integer .